Published December 14, 2021

 The WHO cautions on their website, “If you are contacted by a person or organization that appears to be from WHO, verify their authenticity before responding.”

-Phishing emails will likely include alerts and warnings about the coronavirus outbreak, along with a link.
+Phishing emails will likely include alerts and warnings about COVID-19, along with a link.
 Once clicked, the link will take you to a malicious website trying to steal your personal information.

 The email address may look legitimate at first glance.
 For example: